Phil Ruffin’s plan approved for Wichita Greyhound Park

+“You have a large building on almost 80 acres up in Park City,” Jason Watkins with Ruffin said.
+“It’s a three-story building.
+The bones of the building are in great shape, but obviously, it hasn’t been in use for a decade and a half.
+So this will be a complete remodel.
+It’s going to be a beautiful state-of-the-art facility.”

+The plan will add 1,000 devices to the old Greyhound Park in Park City.
+It will be called the Golden Historic Horse Racing Facility.

-The proposal from Phil Ruffin is the only one left after Boyd Gaming was disqualified because they already operate the Kansas Star Casino in Mulvane.
+The proposal from Phil Ruffin was the only one left after Boyd Gaming was disqualified because they already operate the Kansas Star Casino in Mulvane.
+But, the Kansas Racing and Gaming Commission says they overwhelmingly convinced them.

-The plan would add 1,000 devices to the old Greyhound Park in Park City.

-KSN’s Malley Jones is in the meeting and working to gather more information about the plan.
-Look for updates online and on KSN.com.
+“Even though there was only one applicant remaining to be considered, we were still mandated by law to ensure for the state of Kansas that the individual that gets that the entity, that gets the license, is the best entity out there,” KRGC chairman David Moses said.
+“So they still had to go through and convince us, which they did overwhelmingly, convinced us that they had the wherewithal, the economics, the ability and the vision to be successful.”

+In addition to the machines, there will be Gilly’s dancehall, restaurants, bars and a hotel with 110 rooms.
+They will also Simulcast races such as the Kentucky Derby, and people can bet on those.

 Historical horse racing (HHR) machines have a lot of colorful spinning pictures and sound like slot machines, but what is going on inside is not random like a slot machine.
 HHR machines are based on historical horse races.